SoftwareByMark/lex-lambda-hellobot/README.md

 ### Updating

 After you have created the Lambda function, you can subsequently update the Lambda function JAR file directly from Maven without having to log into the AWS Console!
+Note: you must have the AWS CLI installed locally for this to work.

 To update the Lambda function, package up the code and execute the Exec plugin: